MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 ## Show to the organization

-You can share the bot with your organization by submitting your bot for admin approval to be featured in the **Built for *your-organization-name*** > **Built by your org** section.
+You can share the bot with your organization by submitting your bot for admin approval to be featured in the **Built for your org > **Built by your org** section.
 This is a great way to broadly distribute your bot by partnering with your admin to roll out the bot to everyone in the organization or a subset of users.

 :::image type="content" source="media/publish-teams-your-org.png" alt-text="The Built by your org section as at the top of the Built for COMPANY NAME section in the Teams app store.":::